FLY GIBRALTAR, CROSS INTO SPAIN

 Returning to Tangier, we catch the afternoon ferry back to Spain.
 The crossing offers another chance to watch for seabirds in the Strait.
 Once back in Europe, we transfer the short distance to our hotel near Tarifa, where we spend the final night of our trip.
 Night Tarifa

-Flight schedules permitting, we should have time to enjoy some further birding in Spain today, watching for visible migration near Tarifa before completing the short drive back along the coast to Gibraltar.
-Do keep your bins handy at the airport there... migrating storks and raptors may be passing right over The Rock as we wait for our flight home!
+Flight schedules permitting, we should have time to enjoy some further birding in southern Spain today, watching for visible migration near Tarifa before completing the short drive back along the coast to Gibraltar.
+Do keep your bins handy at the airport however... migrating storks and raptors may be passing right over The Rock as we wait for our flight home!

 Arrival back at London Heathrow, where our birding tour to Spain and Morocco concludes.